 Objects between You and the Sensor

 Put trees and/or brush between you and the suspected IR imager.
 Trees overhead will help break up the infrared signature, especially under a heavy canopy of leaves.

 A moving heat signature at night is quicker to identify than a stationary one (up to a point).

-When you are hiding your heat signature (with a Mylar space blanket or other means), under some conditions your signature may look ‘too cold’ to an IR scan of the area (an extra dark outline, or a ‘black hole’), which may make you detectable.
-Surely this is better than otherwise, but keep in mind that the objective is to blend in with the thermal clutter of the surroundings.
+When you are hiding your heat signature (with a Mylar emergency blanket or other means), under some conditions your signature may look ‘too cold’ to an IR scan of the area (an extra dark outline, or a ‘black hole’), which may make you detectable.

 Avoid open spaces and skylines by day or night.